dikshitakejriwal/dikshitakejriwal/README.md

   <img src="https://camo.githubusercontent.com/9a5d7f21c8f52414f924e2f06a66dbcac8dc394dcbe905ffe5cf12f0c4080b99/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f6a49675866346867624843654b69587076742f67697068792e676966" alt="Your Image Description" width="300" height="300"/>
 </p>

-I am a senior at Pennsylvania State University majoring in Computer Science and minoring in Entrepreneurship and Innovation.
+I recently graduated from the Pennsylvania State University with a major in Computer Science and a minor in Entrepreneurship and Innovation.
 I am always open for collabs on interesting projects, so feel free to hit me up.
 Looking for Entry-Level full-time positions starting Feb-2024.

 - 🌱 I’m currently learning about AWS and preparing for the AWS certification exam.
 - 👯 I’m looking to collaborate on fun AI projects.